 Bananas are full of essential vitamins and nutrients and easy to incorporate into your dog’s diet.
 But are they a good snack option for dogs?
 Or are there any risks to be aware of?

 In this article we will talk about if dogs can eat bananas, the benefits of risks of them, and everything else you need to know.

 Yes, dogs can have bananas.
 Bananas can provide your dog with a wide variety of beneficial nutrients and make a great treat that most dogs absolutely love!
 If you have a puppy we recommend asking your veterinarian as puppies typically have a stricter diet as they require a specific diet as they mature.

-First of all, bananas are healthy for dogs for the same reasons they're healthy for humans.
-That is, they provide large doses of essential vitamins and nutrients.
+Bananas are healthy for dogs for the same reasons they’re healthy for humans.
+They provide large doses of essential vitamins and nutrients.

 Here are some of the specific benefits these nutrients provide.

 Bananas Have Fiber